philhawksworth/medium-export/README.md

 # Medium Export

 An example of how easy it can be to generate a site based on an RSS feed.
-IN this instance focussed on Medium's RSS Feeds
+In this instance focussed on Medium's RSS Feeds

 ## Quick start